 On October 27, 2022, Mr. Chad Chen was appointed to the Board.
 On October 28, 2022, Mr. Brian Krolicki tendered his resignation from the Board effective immediately.
 On December 15, 2022, Mr. Lee Liu tendered his resignation from the Board, which resignation was effective on December 18, 2022.
 On December 18, 2022, Mr. Jie Sheng was appointed to the Board, effective immediately, following the resignation of Mr. Liu.
 On December 25, 2022, Mr. Edwin Goh tendered his resignation from the Board, which resignation was effective on December 26, 2022.
 On December 26, 2022, Ms. Ke Sun was appointed to the Board, effective immediately, following the resignation of Mr. Goh.
 Mr. Sheng and Ms. Sun are designees of FF Top pursuant to the Amended Shareholder Agreement.
-On December 26, 2022, Dr. Carsten Breitfeld tendered his resignation from the Board, which resignation was effective immediately.
-On December 27, 2022, Mr. Xuefeng Chen was appointed to the Board, effective immediately, following the resignation of Dr. Breitfeld.
+On December 26, 2022, Dr. Carsten Breitfeld tendered his resignation of Dr. Breitfeld.
 On January 20, 2023, Mr. Qing Ye tendered his resignation from the Board, which resignation was effective immediately.
 Mr. Ye remains a consultant of the Company as an independent contractor until November 18, 2023, at which time both parties will mutually reassess the relationship.
-On January 25, 2023, Mr. Chui Tin Mok was appointed to the Board, effective immediately, following the resignation of the Board, resulting in reconstitution of the membership of our Board committees.
-As a result of the substantial turnover in the composition of the Board, resulting in reconstitution of the Board or its committees will function effectively or that there will not be any adverse effects on the Company or its business due to such developments.
+On January 25, 2023, Mr. Chui Tin Mok was appointed to the Board, effective immediately, following the resignation of Mr. Ye.
+Therefore, there has been substantial recent turnover in the composition of the Board, resulting in reconstitution of the membership of our Board committees.
+As a result of the substantial turnover in the composition of the Board, effective can be no assurance that the Board or its committees will function effectively or that there will not be any adverse effects on the Company or its business due to such developments.